adap/flower/doc/source/docker/enable-tls.rst

             * ``docker run``: This tells Docker to run a container from an image.
             * ``--rm``: Remove the container once it is stopped or the command exits.
-            * | ``--volume ./supernode-certificates/:/app/certificates/:ro``: Mount the ``supernode-certificates``
-              | directory in the current working directory of the host machine as a read-only volume at the
-              | ``/app/certificates`` directory inside the container.
-              |
-              | This allows the container to access the TLS certificates that are stored in the certificates
-              | directory.
             * | ``--volume ./superlink-certificates/ca.crt:/app/ca.crt/:ro``: Mount the ``ca.crt``
               | file from the ``superlink-certificates`` directory of the host machine as a read-only
               | volume at the ``/app/ca.crt`` directory inside the container.
             * ``<supernode-image>``: The name of your SuperNode image to be run.
-            * | ``--ssl-ca-certfile certificates/ca.crt``: Specify the location of the CA certificate file
-              | inside the container.
-              |
-              | The ``certificates/ca.crt`` file is a certificate that is used to verify the identity of the
-              | SuperNode.
-            * | ``--ssl-certfile certificates/server.pem``: Specify the location of the SuperNode's
-              | TLS certificate file inside the container.
-              |
-              | The ``certificates/server.pem`` file is used to identify the SuperNode and to encrypt the
-              | data that is transmitted over the network.
-            * | ``--ssl-keyfile certificates/server.key``: Specify the location of the SuperNode's
-              | TLS private key file inside the container.
-              |
-              | The ``certificates/server.key`` file is used to decrypt the data that is transmitted over
-              | the network.
             * | ``--root-certificates ca.crt``: This specifies the location of the CA certificate file
               | inside the container.
               |